membrane-io/docs/src/content/docs/concepts/packages.md

 Code sharing in Membrane happens through our package registry.
 You might've already used the registry to install an [API driver](/concepts/drivers) or [share your first program](/getting-started/hello-world/#sharing-your-code).

 :::tip
 We're excited to see what you build!
 Post your share link on [Discord](https://discord.gg/4RHyJDV8kj), or [send us an email](mailto:contact@membrane.io).
-We'll share our favorites in our changelog.
+We'll share our favorites in the changelog.
 :::

 ## Installing

-To install a package, you can either select "Search Packages..." in the `NEW PROGRAM` menu, or click `FIND PROGRAMS` in the top right of the IDE.
+To install a package, select "Search Packages..." in the `NEW PROGRAM` menu, or click `FIND PROGRAMS` in the top right of the IDE.

 ## Publishing